casouri/vundo/README.txt

   l   to go to the last saved node r   to go to the next saved node

+  m   to mark the current node for diff u   to unmark the marked node d   to show a diff between the marked (or parent) and current nodes

   q   to quit, you can also type C-g

   C-c C-s (or whatever binding you used for save-buffer)